 Globally, cotton production releases 220 tonnes of CO2e (carbon dioxide equivalent) and one tonne of non-organic cotton produces 1.8 tonnes of CO2e.

-Organic cotton on the other hand benefits cotton producers and the environment in developing countries by avoiding the harmful effects of toxic pesticides, and the reduced cost of production improves social conditions.
+Organic cotton benefits cotton producers and the environment in developing countries by avoiding the potentially harmful effects of toxic pesticides, and the reduced cost of production improves social conditions.
 Social conditions for cotton growers can be difficult, with poverty, health problems and suicide common, and thousands of chemicals are used to turn raw material into clothes, towels, bedding and other items that we put next to our skin every day.

 By avoiding toxic pesticides cotton workers benefit by avoiding the associated health problems and deaths common in non-organic cotton production.
 Avoiding pesticides also reduces production costs and farmer debts – the burden of pesticide debt has resulted in thousands of suicides in the developing world.

-GM is banned in organic systems, while an estimated 30% of all cotton grown worldwide is genetically modified.
+GM is banned in organic systems, while an estimated a significant amount of all cotton grown worldwide is genetically modified.
 GM cotton poses a potential risk to wildlife and human health, as well as exposing farmers to unnecessary expense.

 Poor working conditions and rights in the garments industry are common place.
-Soil Association certified organic textiles must meet social criteria based on the International Labour Organisation (ILO) conventions.
+GOTS certified organic textiles must meet social criteria based on the International Labour Organisation (ILO) conventions.
 These cover minimum wages, working hours, child labour, freedom of association, discrimination, harsh or inhumane treatment and more.

-By prohibiting and restricting harmful chemicals in organic textile production and processing, final products don’t contain allergenic, carcinogenic or toxic chemical residues from them.
-These residues can be inhaled or absorbed through the skin and may cause allergies, skin rashes or respiratory problems.
+GOTS prohibits and restricts harmful chemicals in organic textile production and processing.
+Final products are restricted in the amount of allergenic, carcinogenic or toxic chemical residues.
+These residues can be inhaled or absorbed through the skin and may cause allergies, skin rashes or respiratory problems